 Frequently Asked Questions

 Do you have a favorite place to write?I usually write at the kitchen table.
-I do not use a computer until I have at least one or two drafts finished.
+I do not use a computer until I have at least one or two drafts finished by hand.
 Sometimes, when I'm driving, I pull over to the side of the road and quickly write or outline a story.

 Do you write any particular time of the day?I usually write late in the evening or around two in the morning.
 It's quiet and no phone calls.

 What are your favorite subjects to write about?I enjoy writing about animals--cats, dogs, elephants, roosters, cows, rabbits, etc. I also like to write about happenings in Oklahoma.
-It's more fun to combine the two like I did with Grady's in the Silo and the Great Elephant Escape.
+It's more fun to combine the two as I did with Grady's in the Silo and the Great Elephant Escape.
+Each happened in Oklahoma and had animals involved.

 Do you have any stories that you haven't sold that you'd like to see in print?I have many stories in various stages of development.
 I have a goat story and another elephant story that I'd like to see published.